• Skip to main content

 Start by drawing a large circle (body) and a small circle (head) and then connect them.
 Add the tail feather fan and more details as you go along.

-How do you draw a realistic turkey?
+How do you draw a real turkey?

-To draw a realistic turkey looking at a picture of a turkey or a real turkey is even better.
+To draw a real turkey looking at a picture of a turkey or a real turkey is even better.
 Start with the basic shapes.
 Make adjustments early in your sketch to make sure that everything is in proportion.

 Then, focus on shading the bird.
 Shade, using a wide range of values from white to very dark.
 Take your time and add more detail as you sketch.